 Advertising is one of the easiest and most popular ways to make money from your WordPress website.

-Using an ad management plugin can help you to stay organized and have more control over how your ads are displayed — and give you crucial statistics on how your ads are performing.
+Using an ad management plugin can help you to stay organized and have more control over how your ads are displayed — as well as give you crucial statistics on how your ads are performing.

 Click the Create Ad button at the top of the screen.